egleckler8/LavaLamp/README.md

 # LavaLamp
 Psychedelic, procedurally generative art with Perlin noise.
 Generating an artistic product using only randomness and math was the goal of the project.

-Look at some of the sample's in `art-samples` and you'll quickly understand the name `LavaLamp`!
+Look at some of the samples in the `art-samples` folder and you'll quickly understand the name `LavaLamp`!

 Implements `noise.pnoise`, `Pillow`, and `numpy`, notably.